jayasanka-sack/adaptive-learning-manager/README.md

 |inputs     |`string[]`     |Array of input keys                    |
 |path       |`string`       |Path to the modules                    |

-You can add your own metadata that are being used when choosing the most suitable model depending on the goal.
+You can add your own custom keys that are being used when choosing the most suitable model depending on the goal.

 ## Configuring simulator data